MLeGare29/M14_CHALLENGE/README.md

 2. Tune the baseline trading algorithm.

-3. Evaluate a new machine learning classifier.
+3. Evaluate a new machine learning classifiers.

 4. Create an Evaluation Report.